FREQUENTLY ASKED QUESTIONS 2018-2019

 Temporary passes are always issued at the start of the academic year for new starters, until their school photographs have been taken.
 Then they will receive their ‘permanent’ bus pass.

 If your son/daughter needs a replacement bus pass, please complete the Replacement Bus Pass request form on the WISF Transport website.
 There is a charge of £10.00 per replacement pass.
+Please allow 2 working days' for new pass to be created.

 Request a bus pass